-- VAS 2236b is a Studio class, therefore all the instruction happens in the studio.
+- VAS 2236a is a Studio class, therefore all the instruction happens in the studio.
 Full attendance is mandatory.
 Under university regulations, if someone misses more than 15% of their classes (4 classes per semester) without written corroboration for health or bereavement, students can be debarred from participation in final tests, evaluations and/or critiques.
 Note that if a student is consistently absent from a 3-hour class for 1 hour, they will exceed the 15% cutoff and be debarred.
-Fair warning will be given through email and departmental letters to students if lack of attendance is persistent. - Students are expected to come prepared to participate in all class activities, lectures, work periods and critiques.
+Fair warning will be given through email and departmental letters to students if lack of attendance is persistent. - Even with academic accommodation missing a considerable amount of the class could result in the 15% regulation being applied. - Students are expected to come prepared to participate in all class activities, lectures, work periods and critiques.
 This includes having all the necessary art materials you need for each specific class session.
-Students are expected to work on their art assignments during work periods.
-Attendance during such classes is mandatory. - Attendance is taken during each class by the instructor.
+Students are expected to work on their art assignments during work periods. - Attendance is taken during each class by the instructor.
 Leaving the class early will be recorded. - Do not come late!
 Lateness is disrespectful to the instructor and your fellow students.
 If you do come late, it will be recorded by the instructor and will adversely affect your participation mark.